PricelessToolkit/SOILSENS-V5W/README.md

  - Holding the calibration button.
     -  More than 3 seconds configuration mode.
     -  Less than 2 seconds Calibration mode.
 - For connectivity issues in WiFi mode, verify the WiFi SSID, password, MAC, IP, Channel, and MQTT server details.
+Ensure the Wi-Fi signal strength at the installation point is strong and stable.
+- When manually pressing the trigger button, the sensor may occasionally stay on and not power off if the button is not released quickly enough.
+If this happens, simply press the reset button.